jamesoyanna/QuidaxBook-App/README.md

 The project was styled using CSS.
 The React components were implemented using the functional component.

+### Requirement not completed:
+I have been working on implementing the search functionality on the application.
+This feature is almost in near compIetion.
+I am yet to complete it.

 ## Author

 #### James Oyanna